dps/dps.github.com/source/_posts/2012-12-27-raspberry-pi-webcam-a-gentle-intro-to-crontab.markdown

 25 6 * * * ./rotate-logs.sh
 ```

 That's more interesting - the administrator of this machine has added an entry to run a script called `rotate-logs.sh`, but what do the other fields mean?
-The first line of this crontab is a comment (comment lines start with #) which might help explain - one which `crontab` inserts when you first start editing the table.
+The first line of this crontab is a comment (comment lines start with #) which might help explain.
+This comment is inserted by `crontab` when you first start editing the table.

-With the comment, you might be able to guess what the meaning of the numbers on the second row are?
+Now you might be able to guess what the meaning of the numbers on the second row are?

 They are values, separated by spaces which define when to run the specified command.